DynamoDB deserves a real ORM

 await User.create({ email: "alice@co.com" }); // Fails

-Filter with $beginsWith, $contains, $or, and IN arrays.
-All validated against your schema.
+Filter with $beginsWith, $contains, $or, and IN arrays — every condition validated against your entity definition.

 typescript